Hideaway (Kiesza song): Music video

 In February 2014, Kiesza released the video for "Hideaway" through the indie label Lokal Legend.
+The video itself was filmed on July 9, 2013 (likely filmed in June).
 Idolator considered it unique, for having a single shot through the entire video (like Janet Jackson's music video for "When I Think of You" among others), as Kiesza walked and danced through the streets of Williamsburg, Brooklyn (Kent Ave & North 12th St).
 John Gentile of Rolling Stone called the style "impressive".

-Kiesza reported to Rolling Stone that she had trouble making the video, partly because she broke a rib just before filming, and "couldn't move for an entire month afterward."
-It was premièred by Annie Mac on her Mac's Special Delivery segment on BBC Radio 1.
+Kiesza reported to Rolling Stone that she had a big problem making the video, partly because she broke a rib just before filming, and "couldn't move for an entire month afterward."
+It was premiered by Annie Mac on her Mac's Special Delivery segment on BBC Radio 1.

 The video begins with a taxi and enters in with a faux hawk hairstyle.
 Kiesza is featured wearing a white bra, black suspenders, blue jeans and red sneakers.
 Kiesza is accompanied by dancers as she sings, walks and dances through the streets.
 The video concludes with Kiesza entering a taxi and being driven away.

 The video was filmed by Kiesza's brother, Blayre Ellestad, and co-produced by Kiesza, Rami Samir Afuni, and choreographer Ljuba Castot.
 "Hideaway" received a MTV Video Music Award nomination for Best Choreography.

 The unique and distinctive music video was parodied and remade a number of times.
 Especially popular was one done by Russian comedy duo Bonya and Kuzmich, which had received over 5.5 million views on YouTube as of April 2019, after being released in August 2014.